-- 5.98 In addition to corporate finance services, there are other services associated with transactions that a firm may undertake for an entity relevant to an engagement.
-For example: - investigations into possible acquisitions or disposals ('due diligence' investigations); or - investigations into the tax affairs of possible acquisitions or disposals; - the provision of information to management or sponsors in relation to prospectuses and other investment circulars (for example, long form reports, comfort letters on the adequacy of working capital); or - agreed-upon procedures or reports provided to management in relation to particular transactions (for example, securitisations). - 5.99 When providing transaction related services to an entity relevant to an engagement, there is a risk that the firm may face a management threat, unless the firm is working with informed management.
-In addition, appropriate safeguards are applied to reduce any self-review threat to a level where independence is not compromised. - 5.100 Examples of safeguards that may be appropriate when threats are identified in relation to transaction related services provided to an entity relevant to an engagement include ensuring that: - the transaction related advice is provided by partners and staff who have no involvement in the engagement; - any advice provided is reviewed by an independent transactions partner within the firm: - external independent advice on the transaction related work is obtained; - a partner with relevant expertise who is not involved in the engagement reviews the engagement work performed in relation to the subject matter of the transaction related service provided to ensure that such work has been properly and effectively reviewed and assessed in the context of the engagement. - 5.101 The firm shall not provide transaction related services in respect of an entity relevant to an engagement, where: - (a) the engagement partner has, or ought to have, reasonable doubt as to whether an accounting treatment that is subject to a contemporary or future judgment by the firm relating to a material matter in the financial statements, or other subject matter information or subject matter of the engagement, and upon which the success of the related transaction depends; - (i) is based on well-established interpretations; or - (ii) is appropriate;
+- 5.103 When providing transaction related services to an entity relevant to an engagement, there is a risk that the firm may face a management threat, unless the firm is working with informed management.
+In addition, appropriate safeguards are applied to reduce any self-review threat to a level where independence is not compromised. - 5.104 Examples of safeguards that may be appropriate when threats are identified in relation to transaction related services provided to an entity relevant to an engagement include ensuring that: - the transaction related advice is provided by partners and staff who have no involvement in the engagement; - any advice provided is reviewed by an independent transactions partner within the firm; - external independent advice on the transaction related work is obtained; - a partner with relevant expertise who is not involved in the engagement reviews the engagement work performed in relation to the subject matter of the transaction related service provided to ensure that such work has been properly and effectively reviewed and assessed in the context of the engagement. - 5.105 The firm shall not provide transaction related services in respect of an entity relevant to an engagement, where: - (a) the engagement partner has, or ought to have, reasonable doubt as to whether an accounting treatment that is subject to a contemporary or future judgment by the firm relating to a material matter in the financial statements, or other subject matter information or subject matter of the engagement, and upon which the success of the related transaction depends: - (i) is based on well-established interpretations; or - (ii) is appropriate;

-- having regard to the requirements of the relevant reporting framework, including where applicable for financial statements to give a true and fair view; or - (b) the firm is undertaking an engagement, and the service would involve undertaking a management role in the entity. - 5.102 A self-review threat arises where the outcome of the transaction related services undertaken by the firm may be material to the financial statements or other subject matter information or subject matter of the entity which are, or will be, subject to an engagement by the same firm.
+having regard to the requirements of the relevant reporting framework, including where applicable for financial statements to give a true and fair view; or

+- (b) the firm is undertaking an engagement, and the service would involve undertaking a management role in the entity. - 5.106 A self-review threat arises where the outcome of the transaction related services undertaken by the firm may be material to the financial statements or other subject matter information or subject matter of the entity which are, or will be, subject to an engagement by the same firm.
 Where the entity proposes to undertake a transaction, it may be necessary to adopt an accounting treatment that is not based on well-established interpretations or may not be appropriate, in order to achieve the desired result of the transaction (for example, to take assets off the balance sheet).
 A self-review threat is created if the firm undertakes transaction related services in connection with such a transaction.
-Accordingly, this Ethical Standard does not permit the provision of services by firms in respect of an entity relevant to an engagement where there is or ought to be reasonable doubt as to whether an accounting treatment, that is subject to a contemporary or future judgment by the firm relating to a material matter in the financial statements, or in other subject matter information or subject matter of the entity and on which the success of a related transaction depends, is well-established and appropriate. - 5.103 These restrictions do not apply in circumstances where the firm is designated by legislation or regulation as being required to carry out a particular service.
+Accordingly, this Ethical Standard does not permit the provision of services by firms in respect of an entity relevant to an engagement where there is or ought to be reasonable doubt as to whether an accounting treatment, that is subject to a contemporary or future judgment by the firm relating to a material matter in the financial

+- statements, or in other subject matter information or subject matter of the entity and on which the success of a related transaction depends, is well-established and appropriate. - 5.107 These restrictions do not apply in circumstances where the firm is designated by legislation or regulation as being required to carry out a particular service.
 In such circumstances, the engagement partner establishes appropriate safeguards.